corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 For instance, we might know that `W` is `Button` in this case, so `duplicate` returns a `Button`.
 Now the confusion about what `Self` means is gone!

 The downside is that you can't fully lean on dynamic dispatch anymore and that you might have to refactor a lot of code if you were using trait objects extensively before.
+Your binary size might also grow because of all the copies of the function that the compiler generates for each concrete type.

 {% info(title="What's the benefit of fully leaning on dynamic dispatch?", icon="crab") %}